MiguelCastillo/generator-libmc/README.md

 # generator-libmc [![Build Status](https://secure.travis-ci.org/MiguelCastillo/generator-libmc.png?branch=master)](https://travis-ci.org/MiguelCastillo/generator-libmc)

 > [Yeoman](http://yeoman.io) generator for micro libraries that run in the Browser and Node.js.
-It has browserify, mocha, chai, phantomjs, connect, jshint, bit-imports, and grunt as the core stack for linting, building, and testing.
+It has browserify, mocha, chai, phantomjs, connect, eslint, bit-imports, and grunt as the core stack for linting, building, and testing.

 The primary intent of this generator is to provide a good starting point to `compile` your code with [browserify](http://browserify.org/) and run unit tests in the browser and phantomjs with [mocha](http://mochajs.org/).